nineinchnick/trino-faker/README.md

 * `#{Name.first_name} #{Name.first_name} #{Name.last_name}`
 * `#{number.number_between '1','10'}`

-Generator expressions cannot be used for non-character based columns.
+Generator expressions cannot be used for non-character-based columns.
 To limit their data range, specify constraints in the `WHERE` clause.

 ## Number of generated rows

 To control how many rows are generated for a table, use the `LIMIT` clause in the query.
-A default limit can be set using the `default_limit` table or schema property or in the connector configuration file.
+A default limit can be set using the `default_limit` table, or schema property or in the connector configuration file.

 ## Null values

 For columns without the `NOT NULL` constraint, null values will be generated using the default probability of 50% (0.5).
-It can be modified using the `null_probability` property set for a column, table or schema.
+It can be modified using the `null_probability` property set for a column, table, or schema.
 The default value of 0.5 can be also modified in the connector configuration file.

 # Build